SNAP Benefits in Rhode Island: How to Apply and Qualify

 Special SNAP Services in Rhode Island

 Rhode Island offers special SNAP services for specific situations.
-These include emergency benefits, disaster relief, summer food for kids, and restaurant meals for certain households.
+These programs provide emergency food aid, summer meals for kids, and options for prepared meals.

 Expedited SNAP